ohmg-dev/ohmg-website/docs/index.md

 # LaHMG Documentation

-Documentation is provided here to help you get around the platform ([Navigating the Site](/docs/navigate-the-site)) and use the tools ([Making the Mosaics](/docs/how-to-use-the-site)).
+Documentation is provided here to help you get around the platform ([Navigating the Site](/docs/category/navigating-the-site-1)) and use the tools ([Making the Mosaics](/docs/category/making-the-mosaics-1)).

-I have also collected a fair bit of information about the Sanborn Map company and the maps themselves, so there's a place for that too ([About Sanborn Maps](/docs/sanborn-maps/)).
+There is additional information on the Sanborn Map company and the maps themselves, as well as links to the many other places people use and have written about them ([About Sanborn Maps](/docs/category/about-sanborn-maps-1/)).

-Finally, if you are technically inclined and/or want to use the mosaic layers in your own website or software, check out the [Technical Documentation](/docs/technical-docs/).
+Finally, if you are technically inclined and/or want to use the mosaic layers in your own website or software, check out the [Technical Documentation](/docs/category/technical-documentation-1/).

-For more newsy information, check out the [blog](/blog).
+For more newsy information, check out the [Blog](/blog).